FAQ

 What should my child bring to their swimming lessons?

 All swimmers should wear appropriate swimwear to class.
-Girls will need a tight fitting costume (one piece with no frilly skirty bits).
+Girls will need a tight fitting costume (one piece or an all-in-one swimsuit with no frilly skirty bits).
 Boys will need swim trunks or swim shorts (not baggy or too long as they can hinder the kick movement).
 Your swimmer will also need a towel and their class coloured logoed swimming hat (given to them by the class teacher on their first lesson).
 If your swimmer is in Stage 5 or above – they will need their goggles and a 1 litre drinking bottle filled with either water or diluted juice.
 All our changing rooms are shoe-free zones so please remove any outdoor shoes before entering!

 Am I required to get in the water?